-The persons responsible for this CP/CPS are the members of the eduPKI task within GÉANT.
+The persons responsible for this CP/CPS are the members of eduPKI within GÉANT.

 1.5.3 Person determining CPS suitability for the policy

 The persons named in section 1.5.2 are responsible for reviewing and approving the suitability of this CP/CPS.